 - Only Sane Man: Oh yeah.
-Just about every time bad happens, she's often put into groupings where she's the only one to keep her cool.
+Just about every time bad happens, she's often put into groupings where she's the only one to keep her cool and things through.

 - The Ditz: While nowhere near as obvious about it as Fizzy is, she could give her a run for her money any day of the week.

 - Wrong Genre Savvy: While in a land of unicorns, dragons, elves, dwarves, and such, she wishes life were a little more like storybooks.
 Um...

 A shy and retiring Earth Pony who loves to garden.

 A pony with a southern American accent, Truly is in charge of the nursery and the baby ponies.
 She can sometimes be snooty and stubborn.